Azure Virtual Desktop on Surface

 - Microsoft zero-trust security

-1. Windows Virtual Desktop on Surface refers to running Azure Virtual Desktop Infrastructure on a Surface device and is described here as an architectural solution, not a separately available product.
+1. Azure Virtual Desktop on Surface refers to running Azure Virtual Desktop Infrastructure on a Surface device and is described here as an architectural solution, not a separately available product.

 2. Battery life varies significantly with settings, usage and other factors.

 3. Service availability and performance subject to service provider’s network.
 Contact your service provider for details, compatibility, pricing, SIM card, and activation.
 See all specs and frequencies at surface.com.

 4. Forrester Consulting, “A Forrester Total Economic Impact™ Study: Maximizing Your ROI from Microsoft 365 Enterprise with Microsoft Surface,” commissioned by Microsoft, 2018.